chromium/chromium/docs/static_initializers.md

 * For more information about `diagnose_bloat.py`, refer to its [README.md](/tools/binary_size/README.md#diagnose_bloat.py)
 * List of existing static initializers documented in [static_initializers.gni](/chrome/android/static_initializers.gni)

-### Step 3 - Manual Verification
+### Option 3 - Manual Verification

-If the source of the new initializers is not revealed with `dump-static-initializers.py` (e.g. for static initializers introduced in compiler-rt), there's a manual option.
+You can manually go through the steps that `dump-static-initializers.py` does.

 1. Locate the address range of the .init_array section with:
 ```